 Now, Microsoft Graph API is the buzzword.
 How to use Microsoft Graph API to fetch the details from Azure Active Directory (Azure AD/AAD) and Microsoft Intune?
 And a list of Intune PowerShell Scripts samples.
 I’m not going to provide any Graph API scripts to fetch details in this post.

 NOTE! – Intune PowerShell Script Samples with Microsoft Graph – https://github.com/microsoftgraph/powershell-intune-samples

 APIs have always been an alien term for me.
 Rest API was everywhere and now it’s Graph API.
 What is the difference between Rest API and Graph API?
 Here are the details.
-Have your ever tried to Facebook Graph API?
+Have you ever tried Facebook Graph API?
 So the entire industry is taking the path of Graph API!

 A more detailed explanation is in the above video or you can click here

-In this post, I would like to help by providing basic details of Microsoft Graph API.
+In this post, I would like to help by providing basic details of the Microsoft Graph API.
 How to start using Graph API graphically (Not programmatically) and how Graph API would be helpful for IT Pros in their day-to-day life.
-Microsoft Intune admins can analyse the details of a device or user from Graph API.
+Microsoft Intune admins can analyze the details of a device or user from Graph API.
 We can get only limited details of objects from the Azure AD portal, however, loads of details can be fetched from Graph API via Web browsers.
 You can perform all the GET and other supported operations from the following URL.
 Remember to sign in to the tenant.